 Based on a report entitled Principles, Priorities, and Pathways for Inclusive Green Economies”, launched on July 16th 2019 at the UN High Level Forum on Sustainable Development in New York, there are five basic principles of Green Economy, which are:

-- The Wellbeing Principle: A green economy enables all people to create and enjoy prosperity.
+- The Wellbeing Principle: Enables all people to create and enjoy prosperity.

-- The Justice Principle: The green economy promotes equity within and between generations
+- The Justice Principle: Promotes equity within and between generations

-- The Planetary Boundaries Principle: The green economy safeguards, restores and invests in nature
+- The Planetary Boundaries Principle: Safeguards, restores and invests in nature

-- The Efficiency and Sufficiency Principle: The green economy is geared to support sustainable consumption as well as sustainable production
+- The Efficiency and Sufficiency Principle: Geared to support sustainable consumption as well as sustainable production

-- The Good Governance Principle: The green economy is guided by integrated, accountable and resilient institutions
+- The Good Governance Principle: Guided by integrated, accountable and resilient institutions

 Examples of Green Economy Practices

-After discussing several basic concepts regarding Green Economy, so what does this Green Economy look like if it is applied in the context of a country?
+After discussing several basic concepts regarding Green Economy, so what does this terms look like if it is applied in the context of a country?

 There are some examples from several countries: